-- If you are upgrading from an earlier version of the control, you should be aware that the MapPro71.OCX uses a new CLSID and can therefore co-exist with prior versions of the control, installed on the same system. - If you are replacing an instance of an older version of the control in one of your projects, with this one, you should note that depending on your IDE, you may have to re-link all events in your project.
+- If you are upgrading from an earlier version of the control, you should be aware that the MapPro71.OCX uses a new CLSID and can therefore co-exist with prior versions of the control, installed on the same system.
+This does not apply to MapPro71.OCX Release 1 and Release 2 that have the same CLSID, and they look as the same control, to the Operating System. - If you are replacing an instance of an older version of the control in one of your projects, with this one, you should note that depending on your IDE, you may have to re-link all events in your project.
 Note that in most IDEs, in order to have a new control interface registered, the IDE has to be shut down first, as it will not permit a new OCX file to replace an existing one, and/or to be registered, if an instance of the control is currently being used. - If you are replacing an old build of MapPro71.OCX, with a more recent one, it is recommended that you re-import the interface, to make sure that any new interface additions to the control are properly registered.